Caution on Gross-Neveu criticality with a single Dirac cone: Violation of locality and its consequence of unexpected finite-temperature transition: Discussion

-{\it Discussion.---} It is well-known that the violation of locality in quantum many-body systems, either in the form of spatial long-range interaction~\cite{Fisher1972,Cannas1995} or the dissipative interaction that introduces the long-range retarded interaction in temporal direction~\cite{wernerQuantum2005,weberDissipation2022,zhuLocal2015,zhuQuantum2016}, will fundamentally change the universalities of the original short-range models and give rise to different behaviors, for example, diverging dynamic exponent~\cite{zhuLocal2015,zhuQuantum2016} and finite temperature order with spontaneous continuous symmetry breaking~\cite{wernerQuantum2005,weberDissipation2022}.
-Such general expectation, however, has not been explicitly shown in the fermionic systems at 2 spatial dimensions, due primarily to the associated computational and analytic complexities.
+It is well-known that the violation of locality in quantum many-body systems, either in the form of spatial long-range interaction~\cite{Fisher1972,Cannas1995,songDynamical2023,diesselGeneralized2022,wangOn2022} or the dissipative interaction that introduces the long-range retarded interaction in temporal direction~\cite{wernerQuantum2005,weberDissipation2022,zhuLocal2015,zhuQuantum2016}, will fundamentally change the universalities of the original short-range models and give rise to different behaviors, for example, diverging dynamic exponent~\cite{zhuLocal2015,zhuQuantum2016} and finite temperature order with spontaneous continuous symmetry breaking~\cite{wernerQuantum2005,weberDissipation2022}.
+Such general expectation, however, has not been explicitly shown in the fermionic systems at 2D, due primarily to the associated computational and analytic complexities.

-Here we take a different angle of the active research on the SLAC fermion Hubbard model and the assumed GN-QCP studied~\cite{langQuantum2019,tabatabaeiChiral2022}.
+Here we take a different angle of the active research on the SLAC fermion Hubbard model and the assumed GN-QCPs~\cite{langQuantum2019,tabatabaeiChiral2022}.
 We find although such an intelligent lattice construction indeed give rise to the linear energy-momentum relation for all lattice momenta at the non-interacting limit -- therefore greatly reduced the notorious finite size effect in QMC simulations, it also introduce unexpected consequences, in that, the interaction-driven AFMI phase in this case is fundamentally different from that on a purely short-range $\pi$-flux Hubbard model on the square lattice.
-It not only acquires a finite temperature continuous phase transition, which appears to violate the Mermin-Wagner theorem, and the finite temperature critical line smoothly connects to the previously determined GN-QCP, but also exhibit gapped magnetic excitations without Goldstone mode and different thermodynamic responses compared with AFMI in $\pi$-flux Hubbard model, although the state spontaneously breaks continuous $SU(2)$ symmetry.
+It not only acquires a finite temperature continuous phase transition, which appears to violate the Mermin-Wagner theorem, and the finite temperature critical line smoothly connects to the previously determined GN-QCP, but also exhibits gapped magnetic excitations without gapless Goldstone mode and different thermodynamic responses compared with AFMI in $\pi$-flux Hubbard model.
+We believe these are the first set of data that explicitly demonstrate the consequence of the violation of the locality in the correlated Dirac fermion systems in 2D, and the low energy effective theory of AFMI and the QCP in SLAC fermion model are different from those of GN-QCP with short-range interactions.